 Be honest and don’t tell them what you are, hands down, great at.
-If you’re specialty is communicating, tell them.
+If your specialty is communicating, tell them.
 If it’s organizing, put that up front.
 Focus on your strengths and why they are important to moving a youth program forward.

 6. What are your weaknesses?

 Be honest, but not too honest.
 Don’t say “I’m terrible at…” or “I struggle with…” instead, say “I’m learning how to be a better…”.
 If you’re not good at delegating, better get on it, because you’ll have no idea what this church is looking for but you can be sure you won’t be a perfect match for all of them.

 7. Do you work better in a team or alone?